ASTCT Clinical Research Training Course

 Eligibility and Application

-An applicant must be an ASTCT member or sponsored by an ASTCT member.
+An applicant must be an ASTCT member who is currently either a fellow or junior faculty.
 For purposes of this program, "junior faculty” is defined as two years or less teaching in the BMT field.

 The applicant must identify a local mentor with whom to work in implementation of the research project after the course.

 Applicants must submit the following information and materials in order to be considered:

 - A letter of recommendation from their mentor - must be an ASTCT member

 - Curriculum vitae - a biosketch will not be accepted